Is your organisation future-fit..?

 When you begin to see an organisation’s culture as “the system of mindsets that forms and informs people’s awareness of the way we do things round here” you can identify the points of maximum leverage where relatively minor focused efforts lead to major systemic culture.
 3

-It’s vitally important that the identification of, and focused effort on, these leverage points must be done by people in the organisation and not outsiders.
+It’s vitally important that the identification of, and focused effort on, these leverage points must be done by people in the organisation — not by outsiders.

 Even though it’s dangerously dysfunctional, this legacy is so familiar, and seemingly ‘normal’, that it’s hardly ever recognised as problematic, hence remains unaddressed: